awsdocs/amazon-translate-developer-guide/doc_source/what-is.md

 ## Are you a first\-time user of Amazon Translate?<a name="first-time-user"></a>

-If you are a first\-time user, we recommend that you read the following sections in order:
+If you are a first\-time user of Amazon Translate, we recommend that you start with the following topics:

 1. [How Amazon Translate works](how-it-works.md) – Introduces Amazon Translate\.